 A student defends her thesis in front of a committee.

-Our core faculty members have expertise in phonetics and phonology (the physical sounds of language); the processes of learning a first or second language; sociolinguistics (the effects of society and culture on the way languages are used); the structure, evolution, and development of native American languages; and teaching English as a second language.
+Our core faculty members have expertise in phonetics and phonology (the physical sounds of language); the processes of learning a first or second language; sociolinguistics (the effects of society and culture on the way languages are used); and teaching English as a second language.

 We emphasize the importance of linguistics in understanding present and past societies; using descriptive methods to understand how language is used; and applying language theory to actual situations.
 But we also emphasize an atmosphere of cooperation, dedicated to bringing out the best in our students and our colleagues.